spekulatius/PHPScraper/README.md

 ### Get the Title of a Website

-All scraping functionality can used either as function call or property call.
+All scraping functionality can be accessed either as a function call or a property call.
 On the example of title scraping this would like like this:

 ```php
 $web = new \spekulatius\phpscraper();